Hillcross Primary School

 Reading is not merely the decoding of words on a page, it is paramount that children understand what they have read and that they understand what is inferred and suggested from a text—especially those things that are not directly said.
 Even if a child is an able reader, it is important for parents and carers to create opportunities to read to them, question and talk with them about what they have read.

-All children have a Home Reading Journal.
+All children have a Communication Book.
 Please write about your child’s reading experiences at home as often as possible but at least three times a week.
-This could be a record of what has been read, a short comment related to the reading guidance pasted in by the class teacher each week during Book Smith Apprentice sessions or a response to the text read.
+This could be a record of what has been read or a short comment related to the book.

-Where children are able to do so, they can write their own comments in the reading journal too.
+Where children are able to do so, they can write their own comments in the communication book too.
 This will support class teachers in gathering evidence about your child’s reading and enable them to make more informed judgements about their achievement.